MERS Vaccines

 MERS-COV Vaccine Candidates

-Oxford University's Pandemic Sciences Institute and Barinthus Biotherapeutics Inc. are developers of the ChAdOx1 MERS vaccine and announced on September 15, 2023, that eighty-four people aged 50 to 70 will participate in a phase 1 study in Liverpool.
-This study follows two previous Phase I clinical trials in the U.K. and Saudi Arabia.
-VTP-500 (ChAdOx1) MERS-CoV is a vaccine candidate from the University of Oxford that consists of the replication-deficient simian adenovirus vector ChAdOx1 MERS Spike protein antigen.
-The VTP-500 vaccine is administered as a single administration and with a homologous prime booster.
+Oxford University's Pandemic Sciences Institute and Barinthus Biotherapeutics Inc. developed the ChAdOx1 MERS vaccine and announced on September 15, 2023, that 84 people aged 50 to 70 will participate in a phase 1 study in Liverpool.
+This study follows two previous Phase I clinical trials in the UK in 2018 and Saudi Arabia in 2019.
+VTP-500 (ChAdOx1) MERS-CoV is a vaccine candidate from the University of Oxford.
+It consists of the replication-deficient simian adenovirus vector ChAdOx1 MERS Spike protein antigen.
+The VTP-500 vaccine is administered as a single administration with a homologous prime booster.
 CEPI is funding up to $34.8 million to develop and stockpile VTP-500 vaccines.
 Due to VTP-500's potential to significantly address the unmet need for MERS, the EMA has confirmed support for the program through the PRIME designation.

 BVRS-GamVac-Combi is conducting phase 1/2 clinical studies sponsored by the Gamaleya Research Institute of Epidemiology and Microbiology, which is part of the Health Ministry of the Russian Federation.